Dreams of India: Credits

 North Indian Bamboo Flute, composed and performed by John Berdy from Journey to Qayyum, Nerverland Records.

-"Production was made possible through grants from the National Endowment for the Arts, and donations from people like you, maybe even you.
+"Production was made possible through grants from the National Endowment for the Arts, and donations from people like you, maybe even be you.
 Thank you."

 "For words of inspiration, a special thanks to Sathya Sai Baba, Paramahansa Yogananda, Rabindranath Tagore and Roy Eugene Davis.
 Also thanks to the Tibetan master, Djuhal Khul.
 Additional moral support was provided by Sid's Ashram and Grill.
 Dedicated to the memory of Swami Rudinandra, affectionately known to us as Rudi."

 Travels with Jack

-All of the installments in this sub-series are entitled Dreams of ... although ZBS produced two others with a similar title – Dreams of Rio and Dreams of the Blue Morpho – which are not part of the series.
+Dreams of India is the second drama in the Travels with Jack series.
+All of the installments in the series are entitled Dreams of... although ZBS produced two others with a similar title, Dreams of Rio and Dreams of the Blue Morpho, which are not part of the series.

-Each story involves Jack being approached by a beautiful woman who asks for his help.
+Each story involves main character Jack being approached by a beautiful woman who asks for his help.
 In three of them he is sitting in a restaurant, eating alone, when this happens.
-The fourth, Dreams of Bali does begin with a strange dream concerning food, but starts after Jack has already accepted the invitation and been flown out.

-These are the only stories in which Jack asks that his expenses be paid.
+The dramas in the Travels with Jack series are: